-Management anticipates that these new standards, interpretations and amendments will be adopted in the Group's condensed consolidated financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments, except for IFRS 9 and IFRS 16, may have no material impact on the consolidated financial statements of the Group in the period of initial application.
+Management anticipates that these new standards, interpretations and amendments will be adopted in the Group's condensed consolidated financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments, except for IFRS 9, IFRS 16 and IFRS 17 may have no material impact on the consolidated financial statements of the Group in the period of initial application.

 The application of IFRS 9 may have significant impact on amounts reported and disclosures made in the Group's condensed consolidated financial statements in respect of the Group's financial assets and financial liabilities and the application of IFRS 16 may have an impact on amounts reported and disclosures made in the Group's condensed consolidated financial statements in respect of its leases.
+The applicability of IFRS 17 may have significant impact in the amounts reported and disclosures made in the Group's condensed consolidated financial statements in respect of the Group's insurance related assets and liabilities.
 However, it is not practicable to provide a reasonable estimate of effects of the application of these standards until the Group performs a detailed review.